PySpark fillna() & fill() – Replace NULL/None Values

-While working on PySpark DataFrame we often need to replace null values since certain operations on null value return error hence, we need to graciously handle nulls as the first step before processing.
-Also, while writing to a file, it’s always best practice to replace null values, not doing this result nulls on the output file.
+While working on PySpark DataFrame we often need to replace null values since certain operations on null values return errors.
+Hence, we need to graciously handle nulls as the first step before processing.
+Also, while writing to a file, it’s always best practice to replace null values, not doing this results in nulls on the output file.

 As part of the cleanup, sometimes you may need to Drop Rows with NULL/None Values in PySpark DataFrame and Filter Rows by checking IS NULL/NOT NULL conditions.